dynamsoft-docs/barcode-reader-docs/performance/speed.md

 By default, DBR tries to find as many barcodes as possible.
 Assume an image is very big but has only one barcode at the top, DBR finds the barcode instantly but will spend more time scanning the rest of the image or even try more steps to find more barcodes.
 By telling DBR that we are only expecting one barcode, it will stop reading the image as soon as that barcode is found.

 The related parameter is `ExpectedBarcodesCount` .
+Note that it can be set to 0 or any natural number.
+Try not to set it higher than the actual number of barcodes on the image, otherwise the algorithm will exhaust all possible methods to find barcodes, which can be very time-consuming.
+If you are not sure how many barcodes there might be, set it to 0 is recommended.

 ### Delimit the ROI (region of interest)